sunsuk7tp/MyCassandra/README.md

 # Use example of MyCassandra

-- decentralized any NoSQL cluster (MySQL, Redis, MongoDB, ...)
+- decentralized NoSQL cluster using your favorite storage engine (MySQL, Redis, MongoDB, ...)

-- read and write optimized NoSQL which combine different storage engines
+- read/write optimized NoSQL which select or combine different storage engines

 # MyCassandra Storage Engine
 In default, you can select that.